 You can get access to a bunch of free health checks in Australia through Medicare.
 They can all help identify risk factors early and even catch an illness in its early stages.
 Here are 10 free or cheap ones.

 Cervical cancer is one of the most preventable forms of cancer in women since the number one risk factor, the presence of the HPV virus, can be identified years before it leads to cancer.
 To find out if you're at risk, you need a cervical screening test (CST), which has replaced the old Pap test.

-If you are female, between 25 and 74 and have never had a CST or Pap test, you should get the CST at your first opportunity and every five years after that.
+Women aged between 25 and 74 who have never had a CST or Pap test should get the CST at their first opportunity and every five years after that.
 If you've already had the Pap test, you can wait two years before having your first CST.